Vogelfluglinie

 Ferry at Puttgarden.
 Trains and cars are loaded by the lower ramp, cars only by the upper ramp.

 The Vogelfluglinie (German) or Fugleflugtslinjen (Danish) is a transport corridor between Copenhagen, Denmark, and Hamburg, Germany.

-As the Danish and German names (literally: bird flight line) imply, the corridor is also an important bird migration route between arctic Scandinavia and Central Europe.
+As the Danish and German names (literally: bird flight line) imply, the corridor is also an important bird migration route between Arctic Scandinavia and Central Europe.

 History

 Proposals for a more direct "bird flight line" date back from the 1920s.
 Construction was started on the Danish side in 1941 after the Nazi occupation force pushed the matter, but work was halted again in 1946.
 After World War II, Warnemünde (near Rostock) was included in the territory of East Germany.
 Political divisions made traffic between Denmark and West Germany via Warnemünde inconvenient.

 From 1951 to 1963 a ferry line from Gedser to Großenbrode operated as a temporary solution.
 In addition, traffic between Copenhagen and Hamburg would either be directed over the Great Belt ferry, Funen and Jutland or the Gedser-Warnemünde ferry.
 Construction of the "bird flight line" was restarted in 1949 and completed in 1963.

 On 14 December 2019 at 20:02 the last train from DSB and Deutsche Bahn arrived in Rødbyhavn.
 Trains between Hamburg and Copenhagen run via Funen and Jutland until the Fehmarnbelt connection is completed.
-The rail ferry was discontinued because service would have been degraded massively while works on Sydbanen are ongoing.
+The rail ferry was discontinued because service would have been degraded massively while works on Sydbanen were ongoing.